escott1/PJM_energy_forecaster/README.md

+High-level topic: time series energy forecasting

-Attempt to forecast PJM wholesale energy generation using an ARIMA model, then compare the results to a Prophet model.
+Attempt to forecast PJM wholesale energy generation by generating and fine-tuning an ARIMA model.
+Then the ARIMA model is compared to an off-the-shelf output of Facebook's Prophet timeseries forecasting module.

-data source listed in the notebook
+data source listed in the notebook.